fssonca/todoAppBackend/README.md

 Each file in the `handlers` folder is a Lambda function handler for specific API endpoints.
 For example:
 - **createTodo.ts**: Handles the creation of a new todo item.
 - **userLogin.ts**: Sends a login code to the user's email or validates an entered code.
-- **verifyCode.ts**: Verifies the email code and issues a JWT if successful.
+- **verifyEmail.ts**: Verifies the email code and issues a JWT if successful.

 ### `src/services/authMiddleware.ts`